tiagomrf79/GymXpto/README.md

 Eventually use the API and core developed to introduce new projects like .NET Maui, React and Angular.

 ## Achievements
+- Implemented sucessfully CQRS (Command Query Responsability Segregation), which was a new concept for me.
+- The API controllers are clean and simple, and at the same time are returning all that I need.

 ## To do
 - Complete tests by following guidelines from article, book or course.